The popular over-the-counter pain reliever, Tylenol has been linked to severe liver damage, liver failure and death.

 Tylenol Drug Injury

-Tylenol, the most popular brand name of acetaminophen is one of the most commonly used drugs in country.
-Tylenol, with the active ingredient acetaminophen, is available over-the-counter and is used as a pain reliever and fever reducer.
-Acetaminophen is often combined with other drugs to create a combination painkiller which was designed to make narcotics less abusable and addicting.
-Unfortunately, this method of abuse control was ineffective and proven to be dangerous.
+Tylenol, the popular brand name of acetaminophen is one of the most commonly used drugs in country.
+Tylenol is available over the counter and is used as both a pain reliever and fever reducer.
+Acetaminophen is often combined with other drugs to create combination painkillers designed to make narcotics less abusable and addicting.
+Unfortunately, this method of abuse control was ineffective and has been proven to be dangerous.

 Tylenol and Liver Damage

-Tylenol is assumed to be a safe drug when taken as directed, however its use as a pain reliever has fallen over time.
-This is in part, due to availability of alternative medications such as ibuprofen but also due to increasing knowledge about the possibility of liver damage.
-Health care professionals have known for decades about the dangers of Tylenol overdose and long-term live damage, but public awareness began to increase in the recent past.
+Tylenol is assumed to be a safe drug when taken as directed.
+However, its use as a pain reliever has fallen over time.
+This is in part due to the availability of alternative medications such as ibuprofen, but also due to increasing knowledge about the possibility of liver damage.
+Health care professionals have known for decades about the dangers of Tylenol overdose and long-term liver damage, but public awareness of the risks has only begun to increase in the recent years.

-Tylenol can result in liver damage because metabolism of the medication is done in the liver.
-Liver damage can occur when the medication is taken at moderate doses over a long period of time.
-It may also occur when a large dose is taken at one time.
-Liver damage is worsened when it is taken with or at the same time as alcohol is ingested.
+Tylenol-related liver damage is caused by metabolism of the medication which occurs in the liver.
+Liver damage may occur when a large dose is taken at one time.
+It may also occur when the medication is taken at moderate doses over an extended period of time.
+Liver damage may be worsened when it is taken with or at the same time alcohol is ingested.

 The maximum daily amount of acetaminophen was reduced in 2011 when the recommended amount on over-the-counter labels was changed from 4000mg to 3000mg for most products.
 On January 13, 2011, the Food and Drug Administration required drug manufacturers to limit the amount of acetaminophen in prescription medications to only 325 milligrams per dose.
 Before this restriction was put into place, many prescription medications contained upwards of 750mg of acetaminophen per dose.